denis-g/steam-deck-optimization-guide/README.md

 ### Beta Channel

 Now, one thing you are going to want to do is move to the beta channel.
-The reason is that Valve is constantly pushing out updates and new features (like a stable 40 FPS now, and many more), and being in the beta channel ensures you get all the latest updates as they're released.
+The reason is that Valve is constantly pushing out updates and new features, and being in the beta channel ensures you get all the latest updates as they're released.

 To enable the `Beta Channel`, follow these steps:
 1. Switch your Steam Deck to `Gaming Mode`